-Appendix 2 - Criminal record declaration form
+Appendix 2 - Declaration of Criminal Records Form

 1. Introduction

 The safe recruitment of staff is the first step to safeguarding and promoting the welfare of children and young people in education.
 This school is committed to safeguarding and promoting the welfare of the pupils in its care and expects all staff and volunteers to share this commitment.